Yumingg/academic_homepage/content/home/projects.md

   view: 2
   flip_alt_rows: false
 ---
-I actively invest in crypto venture projects with technical contributions in decentralization.
+As a long-term believer of cryptocurrency, I actively invest in crypto venture projects with nontrivial technical contributions in decentralization, no matter in either bull/bear market.

 Some of my recent interests are as follows.